katebeavis/rekognition/README.md

 https://aws.amazon.com/rekognition/pricing/

-And you're ready to go!
+And you're ready to go! :clap:

 ## To run